the-isf-academy/project_animation/README.md

 - `README.md` You're looking at it, or at least the formatted version.
 (Click "raw" to see the unformatted version.)
 Every project has a README explaining what it is.
 - `project.py` When this is run, it should draw your project.
 (If your project is well-organized, there might not be much code in `project.py`.
 Instead, it might import functions from other modules.)
+- `settings.py` the configuration file for your animation.
+You should be able to change the settings and effect the animation.